 List five main groups of natural plant growth regulators.
-Write a note on discovery, physiological functions and agricultural/horticultural applications of any one of them.
+Write a note on discovery,

 Plant growth regulators are the chemical molecules secreted by plants affecting the physiological attributes of a plant.
 There are five main plant growth regulators.
 These are: